timiomoya/room_default_settings_after_every_call/README.md

 # Resetting device settings after every meeting

-This Webex device Macro restores device settings to default values after a call is over
+This Webex device Macro restores device settings to default values at the end of every call

 Values reset are on SpeakerTrack, selfview and volume settings